KDMcMullan/HaMQTT/README.md

 ## To do:
 - Remove the MY8870 DTMF decoder module, by incorporating its functionality into the firmware.
   - Can the Arduino perform the DTMF decoding?
 (The would allow the removal of the DTMF hardware.)
-- Consider adding audio streaming, allowing actual voice samples ratehr than electronic voice.
+- Consider adding audio streaming, allowing actual voice samples rather than electronic voice.

 ## History
 ### v0.90.01 20240223